 Send each complete instrumented event after its unit of work finishes.
 You can do this with Honeytail or a Honeycomb SDK.
 The Honeycomb examples repository on GitHub has instrumentation examples for several languages.

-To see an example of manual tracing with Golang in action, try out the Golang-Wiki-Tracing Example App.
+See an example of manual tracing with Golang with the Wiki Tracing Example App using Libhoney Go.

-To see an example of manual tracing with Ruby in action, try out the Ruby-Wiki-Tracing Example App.
+See an example of manual tracing with Ruby with the Wiki Tracing Example App using Libhoney Ruby

 Note: Service scoping is supported only for Honeycomb datasets, not Honeycomb Classic datasets.
 Learn more about Honeycomb versus Honeycomb Classic datasets.